TUIlmenauAMS/BlackBoxOptimizerSPcomparison/README.md

 This repository is for the [paper](HSCMA2024_SourceSeparation_na.pdf) and [poster](BlackBoxOptimPoster.pdf):

 Gerald Schuller: "Fast Black-Box Optimizers for Low Delay Audio Source Separation", ICASSP 2024 satellite workshop [HSCMA 2024](https://sites.google.com/view/hscma2024), Seoul, Korea, and my poster at the [Speech and Audio in the Northeast 2024](https://www.saneworkshop.org/sane2024/) Workshop.
-It also contains the slides for the [talk at Tandom School of Engineering of New York University in September 2024](BlackBoxOptimPresentation.pdf)
+It also contains the slides for the [talk at Tandom School of Engineering of New York University in September 2024](BlackBoxOptimPresentation.pdf), and the slides for the [talk at Seoul National University in August 2025](beamerposter_black_box_optimization_across_climate_audio_robotics.pdf).

 Video demos for the talk: